maykbrito/churchman/README.md

 # churchman
-a SAAS Church Manager startup
+a SAAS Church Manager startup build with Mongo + Express + ReactJS + Node

+You can create a Church, add members, records, events, and ministries.